You are at - Jotaro's Blog / AhPek Biker / Cycling Europe / Portugal-Spain-France / Cycling Europe 2019: Cycling Portugal, Spain & France

 For most of the accommodations, our bikes were allowed to be brought into our rooms.
 We ensured that our bikes were not dirty, we just folded and rolled them in without bagging them.

 10. Places of Interest

 With a history that have a mix of European and partly Eastern culture, both Spain and Portugal have grand buildings with architecture which is a blend of both Western and Moorish architecture.
 France have many great old buildings too.

-I did manage to visit or view:
+I did manage to visit or view the following:

 - elaborate Portuguese azujelo blue tiles wall murals, especially the one at the Porto Sao Bento Train Station in Lisbon, Portugal.

 Food is reasonably priced in both Portugal and Spain, a budget of €20 per pax per day should be adequate.
 Food is cheaper in Portugal, at a place in Porto we had a set lunch at €5 per pax that included starters, mains, desserts, coffee and even wine!
 Often we purchased some eggs, bacon/ham, bread and salad to cook our own breakfast.
 Do note that some places in Spain only open for lunch after 2pm and for dinner after 8pm.
 In the smaller towns in Portugal, shops may be opened for dinner only after 7:30pm.
 Do check restaurants web-site for their opening hours.

 Some food that should not to be missed: